kl-vl/java-kanban/README.md

 2. Name
 3. Description
 4. Status
+5. Start Time
+6. Duration

 - Subtask knows its Epic.
 - Epic knows all its Subtasks
+- Epic duration is sum of its subtasks durations
+- Epic start time is start of earliest subtask and end time - end of latest subtask

 ### Statuses of Task
 1. NEW